DeviationTX/deviation/src/osx/readme.txt

-The genspeech utility needs to be run under OSX.
-It will use OSX text-to-speech command "say" to generate the aiff speech files.
-Then, it will use "lame" (if installed) to convert aiff files to mp3 format.
+The genspeech utility needs to be run under OSX or linux.
+On OSX, it will use text-to-speech command "say" to generate the aiff speech files.
+On Linux, it will use text-to-speech command espeak to generate wave speech files.
+Then, it will use "lame" to convert aiff or wave files to mp3 format.
+Please make sure you've installed these command line utilities onto your system.
-If you don't have lame installed, you'll need to convert the aiff files to mp3 format by yourself.

 Usage:
 1. For each model file, you can optionally provide a Switch/Trim Button/Auxillary Knob to Alert Message file.
 For example,